Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/README.md

    1. Please read our [FAQs](https://github.com/Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/blob/master/docs/faq.md), [category guidelines](https://github.com/Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/blob/master/docs/Support%20Docs/grant_guidelines_per_category.md), [announcement guidelines](https://github.com/Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/blob/master/docs/Support%20Docs/announcement-guidelines.md) and [Terms & Conditions](https://github.com/Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/blob/master/docs/Support%20Docs/T%26Cs.md) to familiarize yourself with the subtleties of grants, applications and the program as a whole.
    2. [Fork](https://github.com/Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/fork) this repository.
    3. In the newly created fork, create a copy of the application template ([`applications/application-template.md`](applications/application-template.md)).
 If you're using the GitHub web interface, you will need to create a new file and copy the [contents](https://raw.githubusercontent.com/Energy-Web-Community-Fund/Grants-Program/master/applications/application-template.md) of the template inside the new one.
 Make sure you **do not modify the template file directly**.
-In the case of a maintenance application, use the maintenance template ([`maintenance template`](applications/maintenance/maintenance-template.md)) instead.
-In the case of a research application, use the research template ([`research template`](applications/application-template-research.md)) instead.
    4. Name the new file after your project: `project_name.md`.
-   5. Fill out the template with the details of your project.
+   5. Complete the template with the details of your project.
 The more information you provide, the faster the review.
 Please refer to our [Grant guidelines for most popular grant categories](https://github.com/Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/blob/master/docs/Support%20Docs/grant_guidelines_per_category.md) and make sure your deliverables present a similar same level of detail.
 To get an idea of what a strong application looks like, you can have a look at the following examples:  [1](https://github.com/Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/blob/master/applications/project_aurras_mvp_phase_1.md), [2](https://github.com/Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/blob/master/applications/project_bodhi.md), [3](https://github.com/Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/blob/master/applications/pontem.md), [4](https://github.com/Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/blob/master/applications/spartan_poc_consensus_module.md).
 Naturally, if you're only applying for a smaller grant that only consists of, say, UI work, you don't need to provide as much detail.
    6. Once you're done, create a pull request in **our** main [Grants-Program repository](https://github.com/Energy-Web-Community-Fund/Grants-Program/blob/master/README.md).
 The pull request should only contain _one new file_—the Markdown file you created from the template.
    7. You will see a comment template that contains a checklist.
 You can leave it as is and tick the checkboxes once the pull request has been created.
 Please read through these items and check all of them.
    8. Sign off on the [terms and conditions](https://github.com/Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/blob/master/docs/Support%20Docs/T%26Cs.md) presented by the [CLA assistant](https://github.com/claassistantio) bot as a Contributor License Agreement.
 You might need to reload the pull request to see its comment.

 ### 2. Application Review

-   1. The [committee](#community-fund-committee) can (and usually does) issue comments and request changes on the pull request.
+   1. The [committee](#community-fund-committee) can issue comments and request changes on the pull request.
    2. Clarifications and amendments made in the comments _need to be included in the application_.
 You may address feedback by directly modifying your application and leaving a comment once you're done.
 Generally, if you don't reply within 2 weeks, the application will be closed due to inactivity, but you're always free to reopen it as long as it hasn't been rejected.
    3. When all requested changes are addressed and the terms and conditions have been signed, someone will mark your application as `ready for review` and share it internally with the rest of the committee.
    4. The application will be accepted and merged as soon as it receives the required number of approvals (see [levels](#level_slider-levels)), or closed after two weeks of inactivity.
 Unless specified otherwise, the day on which it is accepted will be considered the starting date of the project, and will be used to estimate delivery dates.